Alimony in Florida Divorce

 4. The “standard of living” established during the marriage is an important statutory factor in awarding alimony.
 However, in most cases the alimony awarded does not duplicate the prior standing of living for the spouse receiving alimony.

 Why not?
 The reason is that many couples spend close to their entire combined income on a month to month basis.
 So, after the divorce it is not possible for either party to keep the standard of living established during divorce.
-(For example, if the combined income of a couple during the marriage is $160,000, then no matter how that $160,000 is split after the divorce, each party’s “share” is always going to be less than $160,000).
+(For example, if the combined net income of a couple during the marriage is $160,000, then no matter how that $160,000 is split after the divorce, each party’s “share” is always going to be less than $160,000).
 The cases interpreting this factor say, that after the divorce, “one party should not be left in abundance, while the other party is left in poverty.”

 5. The court typically will not equalize incomes after the divorce.
 Usually the spouse paying alimony will end up with more total income.
-Call it the “golden goose” principal.”

 6. The court has discretion to impute income to a party paying or receiving alimony.
 Impute in this context means to treat a party as having more income than they actually have at the current time.
 If you are the person asking for alimony, you should expect to transition to best job in the areas given your training and experience.
 If you are the person being asked to pay alimony, suddenly losing your job, or not getting your usual bonus, will be treated skeptically by the court.